jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 < >
 A procedure has an interface too, consisting of all public contents of the procedure: public objects (in, out or thru) and public procedures (clauses, calls and references), which can also be individually referenced and called.

 The interface source for a procedure cannot be an object symbol.
 Also: a procedure cannot have multiple interfaces.
-The effect of allowing these things can be imagined, but the usefulness of these structural possibilities is slim, while it would add a lot more rules to the Symbol Language.
+The effect of allowing these things can be imagined, but the usefulness of these structural possibilities is slim, while it might add a lot more rules to the Symbol Language.

 For the time being, triangles can reside in a procedure, but only for the purpose of grouping procedure members.
-You can’t give these triangle any lines, because that would suggest that the procedure adopts all characteristics of an object.
+You can’t give these triangle any lines, because that might suggest that the procedure adopts all characteristics of an object.

-The procedure has no interface genericity. < A word not introduced yet here. > < You can’t redirect the interface of a triangle inside a procedure either, because this would suggest that a procedure gets object characteristics.
+The procedure has no interface genericity. < A word not introduced yet here. > < You can’t redirect the interface of a triangle inside a procedure either, because this might suggest that a procedure gets object characteristics.
 This is a restriction of a triangle directly inside a procedure symbol. >

 < I think I’m totally nervous about public procedure clauses.
 And that’s why I forbid interface redirection for triangles in procedures here.
 I should allow it.
-The only thing disallowed is interface genericity, because that would suggest that a triangle in a procedure can point to a procedure symbol.
+The only thing disallowed is interface genericity, because that might suggest that a triangle in a procedure can point to a procedure symbol.

 Hmmm... dang. >
 < A lot isn’t right in what I just said there >